soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 to calculate `decrement 3` in order to provide an answer to the computation and in turn output an answer to the screen.

-So in lazy evaluation we will evaluate expressions when we need to (they are required in order to do something for the user), and we evaluate from the outside in - first we enter functions, and then we evaluate the arguments when we need to (usually when the thing we want to evaluate appears in some control flow such as the condition of an `if` expression
+With the lazy evaluation strategy we will evaluate expressions when we need to (when they are required in order to do something for the user), and we evaluate from the outside in - first we enter functions, and then we evaluate the arguments when we need to (usually when the thing we want to evaluate appears in some control flow such as the condition of an `if` expression